nsandman/node-ytas/README.md

 #YTAS - YouTube Audio Streamer

-This is a node.js script that uses the [youtube-dl](http://www.github.com/fent/node-youtube-dl) module to stream audio straight from a video.
+This is a node.js script that uses the [youtube-dl](http://www.github.com/fent/node-youtube-dl) and [liquid-ffmpeg](https://www.npmjs.com/package/liquid-ffmpeg) modules to stream audio straight from a video.

+On a side note, YTAS will also work with the [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) module, but liquid-ffmpeg takes up less space and seemingly less memory.
+They also use a different command to set the bitrate.

 To start the server, simply run one of two commands: